 Operating Supplies & Services

-- Professional or lab services outside the UMN.
-May not exceed $5,000 or 20 percent of total GIA project cost, whichever is smaller.
+- Funding requests for professional and/or lab services outside the U of MN may not exceed $5,000 or 20% of total GIA project cost, whichever is smaller.*

 - Computer software if it is not already available to U of MN faculty.
 The justification for software requests should include an explanation of the special features of the software that are necessary and integral for the research project to be successful.